Do Rabbits Eat Roses?

 Watch out for any signs of digestive upset such as diarrhea, changes in appetite, lethargy, or changes in behavior.

-If you notice any of these signs after feeding your rabbit roses, discontinue feeding them and consult your vet.
+If you notice these signs after feeding your rabbit roses, discontinue feeding them and consult your vet.

 Alternative Flowers For Rabbits